 The Department of Professional and Occupational Regulation (DPOR) is located in the Perimeter Center office building in Henrico County's Deep Run Office Park.
-The Department of General Services leases the building at 9960 Mayland Drive, Richmond, Virginia, 23233 and in turn has assigned that space to six state agencies.
-DPOR leases approximately 40,000 sq. feet of commercial office and storage space in the four-story building.
+The Department of General Services leases the building at 9960 Mayland Drive, Richmond, Virginia, 23233 and in turn has assigned that space to five state agencies.
+DPOR leases nearly 44,000 sq. feet of commercial office and storage space in the four-story building.

-The Department employs more than 200 individuals with 28% of those positions [many as field investigators with home offices] telecommuting at least 32 hours each month, and another 21% telecommuting on an occasional basis.
+The Department employs more than 193 individuals with 24 percent of DPOR's full-time positions [many as field investigators with home offices] telecommuting at least 32 hours each month, and another 22 percent telecommuting on an occasional basis.